-From Scripps, a $30,000 cash prize and the Scripps National Spelling Bee engraved trophy
+From Scripps: a $40,000 cash prize and the Scripps National Spelling Bee engraved trophy

-From Encyclopædia Britannica, $1,100 of reference works including the Britannica Global Edition, 1768 Encyclopædia Britannica Replica Set Deluxe Edition, and 3-year membership to Britannica Online Premium
+From Encyclopædia Britannica: $400 of reference works including a 1768 Encyclopædia Britannica Replica Set Deluxe Edition and a three-year membership to Britannica Online Premium

 A medal from the Scripps National Spelling Bee

-From Mr. Jay Sugarman, The Samuel Louis Sugarman Award — a 2015 United States Mint Proof Set presented by Mr. Sugarman in honor of his father
+From Mr. Jay Sugarman: The Samuel Louis Sugarman Award — a 2016 United States Mint Proof Set presented by Mr. Sugarman in honor of his father

 *Spellers who are eliminated from the competition in the same round are assigned the same rank (place).
 If Bee officials declare Co-Champions, each Co-Champion will receive a $40,000 first place cash prize.